 Want your sauce to thicken more quickly?

-This creamy mustard sauce thickens by reducing it for a long period of time over the stove.
+This creamy mustard sauce thickens by reducing it for a long period of time.
 To speed things up, you can make a roux using 1 tablespoon of both butter and flour.
 You’ll add this after you cook the wine down…

 - Add 1 (additional) tablespoon of butter.